godotengine/godot-docs/getting_started/step_by_step/splash_screen.rst

 .. image:: img/robisplash_scene.png

 The nodes "background" and "logo" are of :ref:`TextureRect <class_TextureRect>` type.
-To display an image, just drag the corresponding asset to the texture property.
+To display an image, drag the corresponding asset to the texture property.

 .. image:: img/robisplash_background_inspector.png